Chapter 10 Hypothesis Testing with Two Groups

 ylab="Mean Feminist Feeling Thermometer")

-I think this bar plot does a nice job of showing the difference between the two groups while also communicating that difference in the context of the scale of the dependent variable.
-It shows that there is a difference, but a somewhat modest difference.
+This bar plot does a nice job of showing the difference between the two groups while also communicating that difference in the context of the scale of the dependent variable.
+It shows that there is a difference, but a somewhat modest one.

-Another alternative for graphing the mean differences is plotmeans
+Another option for graphing the mean differences is plotmeans

 , a function found in the gplots